 It has taken a pandemic to legitimize “remote work” and vault it into the mainstream

-woman in pink sweater working from home It has taken a global pandemic for remote work to become part of our business and cultural mainstream as an accepted form of meeting the requirements of employment.
+Woman in pink sweater working from home It has taken a global pandemic for remote work to become part of our business and cultural mainstream as an accepted form of meeting the requirements of employment.
 It has not always been so.
 In decades past, it was called “working from home” or maintaining a “home office.”
 Lawyers who utilized these were generally not viewed as serious professionals.
 When I first went out of my own, I practiced for about a year in my home office and I was the recipient of the barely-contained contempt my arrangement produced in colleagues.

 Today, working from home has morphed into remote work, a sanitized and modernized practice that men and women have embraced.
 The transformation – indisputably necessitated by the realities of the pandemic – appears to be nothing more than a traverse around the mountain from the same elevation because it is the same concept: working from a home office.
 And now that both men and women have taken advantage of it, it should not escape anyone that the transformation is thick with irony.